 The big house on the hill is a refuge for children who need a secure place to sleep, play, and eat nourishing meals.
 The volunteers take their turn cleaning, cooking, and doing laundry.
 Supervising children is always on the agenda, and even at night, the night girl is on duty listening for the cry in the night.
 These volunteers open their arms and show them love, whether it is for a day or a few months.
 Much effort is put forth, and their testimony is how rewarding it is to be here.
 Lasting bonds of friendship are made, and time shared together is special.

-House parents that have served are Carlos and Judy Ensz and Gene and Kayla Lehman.
-Larry and Wanda Koehn arrived in December 2016 for a term and are the current house parents.
+House parents that have served are Larry and Wanda Koehn.
+Charles and Gaylene Koehn arrived in January 2018 for a term and are the current house parents.
 Venessa Koehn is filling the position of director, taking care of the needed legal work.

 God has been very good to us here in Gallup, and we feel an open door to work with the state of New Mexico and the Navajo Nations people.
 Pray for the work here in Gallup.
 Sisters, if the Lord touches your hearts with the needs of these little children, send in your applications.